 All schools will wheel out their star pupils to show you around.
 It’s only to be expected.
 However, don’t be afraid to ask them lots of questions about their experiences with the school.
 Their answers can often be very revealing and honest!
 For example, ask them about the quality of the teaching and what they enjoy or dislike most about the school.

 Listen to the head’s speech

-As with most businesses, schools are often a reflection of their leader’s vision – in other words, the head teacher.
-Often the head’s speech is very slick and persuasive but don’t be afraid to ask questions if there is an opportunity to at the end.
+As with most businesses, schools are often a reflection of their leader’s vision – in other words, the headteacher.
+Often the head’s speech is very slick and persuasive but do not be afraid to ask questions if there is an opportunity to at the end.
 This will help you get a much greater impression of what the school is actually like.
 For example, what is it doing to raise academic achievement?
 Does it care about ALL of the pupils or just those who are academic flyers?
-What percentage of children go onto University after they’ve finished secondary school?
+What percentage of children go to University after they’ve finished secondary school?

 What are the teachers like?